kotlin-orm/ktorm/hexo-docs/source/en/sequence-aggregation.md

 val employees = Employees.asSequence().groupBy { it.department.id }
 ```

 Here, the type of `employees` is `Map<Int, List<Employee>>`, in which the keys are departments' IDs, and the values are the lists of employees belonging to the departments.
-Now we have the employees' data for every departments, we are able to do some aggregate calculations over the data.
+Now we have the employees' data for every department, we are able to do some aggregate calculations over the data.
 The following code calculates the average salaries for each department:

 ```kotlin
 val averageSalaries = Employees